climate-action-kits/pxt-fwd-edu/gr6-glaciers-use.md

 ## Use Step 1
 The code below will make our Glacier tracking system measure the light reflected off different surfaces!
 Look at your Glacier Tracking System and think about this question. <br>
-Think about the Albedo-Ice Feedback diagram when looking at your project.
+Think about the **Albedo-Ice Feedback** diagram when looking at your project.
 Which part of this project represents the sun?

 ~hint Tell me More
-- here the LED lights represent the sun. hint~
+- Here the LED lights represent the sun. hint~

 ```template